 Earn your MSNS Degree in 2 years completely online

-If you are in a health-related industry or have an interest in how important nutrition is to health, there is an urgent demand for professionals who are skilled in the use of evidence-based strategies to optimize health, performance and quality of life.
-With employment predicted to grow at a faster-than-average rate of 21 percent through 2022, there has never been a better time to pursue a career as a nutrition specialist.
-And with entry-level median starting salaries in the $60K range, those holding a Master’s degree in Nutrition have an edge in this rapidly expanding field.
+Whether you are already working in a health-related field, or have an interest in nutrition policy, athletics, research or beyond, there is a demand for graduate-trained professionals who are skilled in the application of evidence-based strategies to communicate nutrition, health promotion and disease prevention to a variety of audiences.
+With employment predicted to grow at a faster-than average rate of 16% through 2024, and entry-level median salaries in the range of $60,000, there has never been a better time to pursue a Master's degree in Nutrition Science at King's College.

 Opportunities to Make a Difference

 Well-trained, competent nutrition practitioners are needed across all health care settings.
 Practitioners of Nutrition recognize how physical health is influenced by biological, environmental, behavioral, and emotional factors.
 They apply knowledge from biological and nutritional sciences to the results from comprehensive nutritional assessments to inform nutritional diagnoses and develop personalized nutrition care plans to help patients achieve optimal health and vitality through food.

 The most common jobs are dietitians and nutritionists, both experts in food and nutrition that evaluate the health of their clients and advise which foods to eat in order to achieve a desired goal.
 Clinical settings include hospitals, extended care facilities or clinics, collaborating with patient care teams to help prevent and treat illness.
 If teaching is your primary interest, use your knowledge to educate schools, businesses, advocacy groups and legislators to increase food literacy and impact change.
 Scientific professionals may seek work in research, expanding our current understanding of health and wellness to improve outcomes.
 If you are more of an entrepreneur, food management, health and lifestyle coaching or journalism are all avenues to put your knowledge to work.

 Is a Career in Nutrition Right for Me?